Huyck Explorer Challenge

 How it Works

-To participate, you will need:
+To do this activity, you will need:

-To participate, you will need:
+To do this activity, you will need:

 - an ink pad or marker to ink the stamps